jaredpalmer/formik/docs/api/errormessage.md

 `id?: string`

 A field's id in Formik state.
-To get access to DOM elements for e2e testing purposes, tt doesn't impact the implementation in any way as the prop can still be omitted.
+To get access to DOM elements for e2e testing purposes, it doesn't impact the implementation in any way as the prop can still be omitted.
 ```jsx
 // id will be used only for testing purposes
 // not contributing anything to the core implementation.